ddnet/ddnet-web/www/_posts/2023-01-12-happy-belated-new-year-2023.markdown

 tag: current
 ---

 Thanks to [louis](https://ddnet.org/mappers/louis/) we have a "DDNet New Year Photoshoot 2023" server again with a fresh map for 2023!
 Also thanks to [TsFreddie](https://github.com/TsFreddie) for the server [modification](https://github.com/TeeworldsCN/MomentCap).
-Everyone can join one of the New Year Photshoot servers running now to be part of the community photo!
+Everyone can join the New Year Photshoot server running now to be part of the community photo!
 Check out [last year's result](https://ddnet.org/newyear2022/) too.

 You can use these links to join the server directly: